study-nochi/deep-dive-into-typescript/README.md

-# study-typescript
-타입스크립트 공부하는 내용.
+# deep dive into typescript